mhdmhr/dapp/README.md

 # dapp1- Election Dapp

-A basic dapp using solidity v 0.4.2 designed to fetch votes from differents ethereum accounts.
+A basic dapp using solidity v 0.4.2 designed to fetch votes from different ethereum accounts.

 ## Dependencies